 Volunteering expands your network.
 It provides you with more opportunities to gain teachers and mentors (who would almost certainly love to write a letter of recommendation for you).
 Best of all as a volunteer, you can make lifelong friends.

-Dallas-Fort Worth Volunteer Opportunities
+Dallas-Fort Worth Volunteer Opportunities for Teens

 Here are just a few resources to represent the multitude of opportunities available for teen volunteers in the Dallas-Fort Worth area.